 Financial Intelligence is about money matters.
-You need to know a little bit of many things about how money works to utilize it properly.
+You need to know how money works to utilize it properly.

-Many problems of working adults are that they don’t learn how to handle money properly, resulting in stresses that could have been avoided if they had increased their financial literacy.
+Many problems for working adults are that they don’t learn how to handle money properly, resulting in stress that could have been avoided if they had increased their financial literacy.